 Edit Administrative Template Policy Settings

-Open the Group Policy Management Console.
-Right-click the Group Policy object you want to edit and then click Edit .
+Using the Local Group Policy Editor, open the Local Group Policy object you want to edit.

 In the console tree, click the folder under Administrative Templates that contains the policy settings you want to configure.